openshift/training/docs/03-explore.md

 redirect it to a file instead of trying to look at it directly with the `logs` command.

-# Exploring Red Hat CoreOS
+# Exploring RHEL CoreOS
 ** MASTERS ARE NO LONGER PUBLICLY ACCESSIBLE BY DEFAULT ** ** NEED TO ADD ADDITIONAL DOCS FOR ACCESS **

-The OpenShift 4 cluster is made of hosts that are running Red Hat CoreOS (`RHCOS`).
+The OpenShift 4 cluster is made of hosts that are running RHEL CoreOS .
 CoreOS is a container optimized, hardened, minimal footprint operating system designed specifically to work with OpenShift and to run containers.

 Only the masters are publicly accessible via SSH (only they have public IPs).
 You can SSH into one of the masters and could also proxy/SSH tunnel to nodes